 Your baked goods should be fresh, locally-made and delicious

 Take two brothers with different last names who lived an ocean apart for a good portion of their lives, the passion to bake and prepare gourmet pastried.
-The result is Fratelli's Pastry Shop in Quincy and Weymouth.
+The result is Fratelli's Pastry Shop in Quincy, Weymouth and Taunton.

 Owners (and brothers) Giovanni (aka John) Milone and Pino Santarpia have come a long way since 1977, when John was 16 and decided to stay in the United States, while his parents moved back to Turin, Italy, taking his younger brother Pino along with them.
 Between then and 2005, John worked in two different bakeries building his knowledge and expertise as a pastry chef, until he decided to open his own store alongside Pino, who came back to the United States in 2000.